zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-dxp-cluster.md

     The `docker run` command creates an Elasticsearch Docker container that publishes on ports `9200` and `9300`, and has an Elasticsearch cluster called `LiferayElasticsearchCluster`. `512m` of initial memory is allocated to the server.
 The `-v ...` option maps the container's data folder to the host machine folder you created.

-1. In a shell on the container, install the required Elasticsearch plugins. <!-- these plugins are all required?  -->
+1. In a shell on the container, install the required Elasticsearch plugins.

     Connect to the Elasticsearch container terminal.